willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 ## Summary

-These mental pictures for current and voltage will get us started on all sorts of interesting circuits.
+These mental images for current and voltage will get us started on all sorts of interesting circuits.

-If you want to reach beyond this intuitive description of voltage you can read a more formal mathematical description of electric potential and voltage in the Electrostatics tutorial.
+If you want to reach beyond this intuitive description of voltage you can read a more formal mathematical description of electric potential and voltage in the [KA Electrostatics sequence](https://www.khanacademy.org/science/electrical-engineering/ee-electrostatics).